 Preheat oven to 180C, 170C Fan or 350F and line a baking tray or two with parchment.

-To start mix the flax seed with water in a little bowl and set aside for about 10 minutes until it becomes like a jelly thickness.
-While you wait, dry roast the coconut till it’s light golden brown in colour – takes about 3/5 minutes on a medium heat.
-Once done, let it cool.
+To start mix the flax seed with water in a little bowl and set aside for about 10 minutes until it becomes like a gel consistency.
+While you wait, dry roast the coconut till light golden brown in colour – takes about 3/5 minutes on a medium heat.
+Once done, let that cool.

 Next fold in the coconut flour, toasted coconut flakes/desiccated coconut and dark chocolate chips.
 You will have a thick, slightly gloopy result which holds itself on a spoon.

 Using your scoop size of choice, place dollops of the batter on the lined baking tray.
 You need to leave about 1 + 1/2 inches between each cookie and I used the bottom of the scoop to make a circular shape.
 Finish by topping each cookie with a couple of dark chocolate chips if you like and you could add a sprinkle of sea salt on each one too.

 Bake in the preheated oven for 18 / 20 minutes until the edges are golden brown.

 Remove from the oven and let them cool on the baking tray for about 15 minutes before you then transfer them to a wire rack to cool.
 You can eat them straightaway if you like or they store in an airtight container for up to 5 days.